DuncanMays/axon-ECRG/README.md

 ```
 import asyncio
-from axon import client
+import axon

-hello_world = client.get_simplex_rpc_stub("127.0.0.1", "hello_world")
+hello_world = axon.simplex_stubs.SyncSimplexStub(worker_ip='localhost', rpc_name='hello_world')

-async def main():
-	result = await hello_world()
+result = hello_world()

 print(result)

-asyncio.run(main())
 ```

 Replace '127.0.0.1' with the IP address of the worker, and you can call functions on other computers on your network.

 #### What does simplex mean?

-The function `get_simplex_rpc_stub` returns an RPC stub that calls the function `hello_world` on "127.0.0.1" with a single HTTP request.
+The call to `SyncSimplexStub` returns an RPC stub that calls the function `hello_world` on "127.0.0.1" with a single HTTP request.
 This could become a problem when the function being called might take longer than the timeout of an HTTP request.
 If the function calls other RPCs and stacks latencies, or performs a stateful operation on the worker that requires the aqcisition of a threadlock, the calling HTTP could timeout and crash.

 The solution then, is to use a separate HTTP request to return the result to the caller of the function.
 This pattern is called a duplex RPC, and can be performed with simple alterations: